 White Mountains records certain assets and liabilities at fair value in its consolidated financial statements, with changes therein recognized in current period earnings.
 In addition, White Mountains discloses estimated fair value for certain liabilities measured at historical or amortized cost.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants (an exit price) at a particular measurement date.
 Fair value measurements are categorized into a hierarchy that distinguishes between inputs based on market data from independent sources ("observable inputs") and a reporting entity's internal assumptions based upon the best information available when external market data is limited or unavailable ("unobservable inputs").
-Quoted prices in active markets for identical assets have the highest priority ("Level 1"), followed by observable inputs, including the reporting entity's estimates of the assumptions that market participants would use, having the lowest priority ("Level 3").
+Quoted prices in active markets for identical assets have the highest priority ("Level 1"), followed by observable inputs other than quoted prices including prices for similar but not identical assets or liabilities ("Level 2"), and unobservable inputs, including the reporting entity's estimates of the assumptions that market participants would use, having the lowest priority ("Level 3").